apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 #### Observe clusters by NON-STOP NYAN CAT
 The above example uses `kbcli cluster connect` to test availability, in which the changes are not obvious to see.
-NIN-STOP NYAN CAT is a demo application to observe how the database cluster exceptions affect actual businesses.
-Animations and real-time key information display provided by NON-STOP NYAN CAT can directly show the availability influences of database services.<br>
+NON-STOP NYAN CAT is a demo application to observe how the database cluster exceptions affect actual businesses.
+Animations and real-time key information display provided by NON-STOP NYAN CAT can directly show the availability influences of database services.

-***Steps:***<br>
+***Steps:***

 1. Run the command below to install the NYAN CAT demo application.
    ```
    $ kbcli app install nyancat